-Through the years Wisconsin has received national praise for its charter school initiative.
-In 2009, the DPI was awarded a five-year \$69.64 million federal grant from the USDE to support both the development and implementation of new charter schools and the dissemination of best practices of current charter schools.
-These federal funds are disseminated through the Wisconsin Charter School Program (WCSP), housed in the DPI.
+In 2009, DPI of Wisconsin was the recipient of a \$69 million federal WCSP grant to support the development and implementation of new charter schools and the dissemination of best practices of current charter schools.
+These federal funds were disseminated through the Wisconsin Charter School Program (WCSP) administered by the DPI.
+During the 2014-15 school year, the DPI awarded over \$8 million to 50 charter schools for planning, implementation and dissemination activities